2022-2023 Course Catalog

 The Virginia Tech College of Engineering fosters opportunities for hands-on learning, interdisciplinary collaboration, and exploration of emerging and innovative subject areas.

-Students admitted to the College of Engineering as FTIC students with an intent to pursue the building construction major are directly admitted to that major.
+Students admitted to the College of Engineering as FTIC students with an intent to pursue the Building Construction major are directly admitted to that major.

 All students admitted to the College of Engineering as transfer students will be directly admitted to the major indicated on their application.
 Transfer applications are competitive and prospective transfer students are strongly encouraged to consult the Admissions Transfer Roadmaps posted by the university to prepare themselves for success in their intended major. (https://vt.edu/admissions/transfer/roadmaps.html)